 "Third parties" include third-party service providers (including contractors and designated agents) and other entities within our group.
 The following third-party service providers process personal information about you for the following purposes:

-- Hammersmith and Fulham Council: We have a legal requirement to provide your personal information for the purposes of Council Tax
+- Local Council: We have a legal requirement to provide your personal information for the purposes of Council Tax and s106 compliance

 - Maintenance and housekeeping subcontractors in the event of maintenance to your property